EthanMacDonald/ToDoText/readme.md

         - Time-delayed actions after task completion
         - Reminders to follow up on delegated work

+      On Hold System:
+        The on hold feature helps manage tasks that cannot be worked on until a specific date or condition is met.
+Tasks marked with `onhold:YYYY-MM-DD` or `onhold:text_condition` are temporarily suspended and grouped separately from active tasks.

+        How it works:
+        - Add an `onhold:YYYY-MM-DD` tag to put a task on hold until a specific date
+        - Add an `onhold:text_condition` tag to put a task on hold until a condition is met (e.g., "waiting for email from john")
+        - Date-based holds are automatically released when the date passes
+        - Text-based holds remain active until manually removed
+        - Tasks on hold appear in a special "On Hold" section between active and completed tasks
+        - If a subtask is on hold, a copy of the parent task (showing only the on-hold subtask) appears in the "On Hold" section
+        - On-hold tasks are sorted by onhold date (earliest release date first), with text conditions at the end
+        - In the dashboard, onhold tasks display a special "On Hold" tag for easy identification
+        - Use the edit form to modify or remove onhold dates/conditions when circumstances change

+        Examples:
+        - [ ] Review contract proposal (priority:A onhold:2025-07-20) @Office
+        - [ ] Start new project (onhold:waiting for budget approval) +ProjectBeta
+        - [ ] Schedule team retreat (priority:B onhold:2025-07-15) +TeamEvents
+        - [ ] Update documentation (priority:C) +Docs @Computer
+            - [ ] Review current docs
+            - [ ] Add new API endpoints (onhold:waiting for dev team input)

+        Use cases:
+        - Tasks waiting for external dependencies (e.g., "Review proposal" → on hold until client responds)
+        - Seasonal or time-sensitive tasks (e.g., "Plan holiday party" → on hold until November)
+        - Tasks blocked by other work that must be completed first
+        - Personal tasks that can't be started until a specific life event or date
+        - Subtasks that are blocked while the main task can proceed

       Recurring Tasks:
         - Use the `freq:` tag to specify recurrence:
             - `daily` (every day)